Our Centre is open Monday – Friday from 8:30 am – 4:00 pm. The Centre is closed on weekends and on all statutory and civic holidays.

 Members who require assistance navigating the Centre or with their personal care are welcome to bring attendants to the Centre.
 It is the member’s responsibility to provide their own attendant at their own cost.
 The attendant is not required to pay a membership fee or program fees, however, if the attendant is participating in a special event, trip or meal he or she is required to pay the applicable fee.

-All participants must be referred by their case worker from the Community Care Access Centre (CCAC).
-Please call the CCAC at 613-745-5525 for more information.
-Once The Good Companions receives your referral from the CCAC, a staff member will contact you to arrange a trial visit.
+All participants must be referred by their case worker from the Champlain Local Health Integration Network (formerly the CCAC) Please call the LHIN at 310-2222 for more information.
+Once The Good Companions receives your referral from the LHIN, a staff member will contact you to arrange a trial visit.

 Beverages, fresh baked goods, sandwiches, snacks, and desserts are available: